 So, we’ve put together some useful tips for heating oil theft prevention and what you can do in the unfortunate event that you do experience an oil theft.

-10 top tips to avoid heating oil theft
+10 top tips to avoid home heating oil theft

-When considering where to place your heating oil tank, not only should you consider convenience, and safety, you should also consider security.
+When considering where to place your heating oil tank, not only do you need to think about OFTEC regulations, convenience and safety, but you should also consider security.

 Locate your tank as far away from the road as you can.
-This will make it harder for opportunistic thieves to notice your tank while driving by make getaways more difficult.
+Placing it further from public access will make it harder for opportunistic thieves to notice your tank and make getaways more difficult.

-Finally, if you can, place your tank somewhere that is visible from inside your home.
+Finally, place your tank somewhere that is visible from inside your home if possible.
 The potential of being seen is a big deterrent for thieves.